Francis Bacon, Study (detail), 1949

 I Am You, located on the museum’s second floor, gathers works that underscore how each of our unique social and natural landscapes shape a diverse cultural environment.
 It includes works by recognized artists such as Francis Bacon, Felix Gonzalez-Torres, Marisol, and Shirin Neshat, as well as younger artists, such as Jonathas de Andrade and Lynette Yiadom-Boakye—all of whom rely upon personal experiences to illuminate the vastness of contemporary life.
 It presents our interior universe as part of a larger constellation of individuals.

-In October, two additional parts of the exhibition, You Are Here and We are Everywhere, open on the museum’s fourth floor.
+Two additional parts of the exhibition, You Are Here and We are Everywhere, open on the museum’s fourth floor.
 You Are Here examines how the role of the viewer has changed over time, especially since the 1960s, from passive onlooker to active participant.
 Artists such as Pierre Huyghe and Robert Morris forge a new physical relationship between the viewer and the art object.
 Other artists, including Huang Yong-Ping, explore representations of political figures and political power—specifically, how the body may be subjected to power.

 We Are Everywhere, showcases artists who borrow from popular culture—soup cans, movie stills, neon signage, or floor tiles—to consider the ways that our social lives inflect our perceptions of the world around us.
 Artists such as Andy Warhol, Robert Rauschenberg, and Bruce Nauman, as well as Chicago Imagists Karl Wirsum and Roger Brown, re-present and reveal social realities that may otherwise go unnoticed.
 Artists such as Stan Douglas, Cindy Sherman, Gillian Wearing, have engaged with new forms of media to extend the reach of their own viewpoints and experiences.
 Barbara Kruger and Lawrence Abu Hamdan further encourage us to think twice about the power structures in which we invest, be they the notion of the state or the corporation.